wangziqi2013/wangziqi2013.github.io/_posts/2019-12-03-level-hashing.markdown

 exceeds a certain threshold, in which case the hash table needs to be resized.
 During a lookup, the search key is hashed by both hash functions, and both slots are checked to see if they contain the search key.
 A hit is indicated if the key exists in any of the two slots.

+Level hashing improves cuckoo hashing in the following aspects.
+First, level hashing does not rely on logging (neither undo nor redo) or copy-on-write to perform atomic writes of key-value pairs (which typically cannot be written with one atomic store).
+Instead, key-value pairs are first written without being made visible to concurrent readers.
+A final update operation on an 8-byte word atomically commits the write and makes them visible to concurrent readers.
+Second,